On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Local branches and relative -angular symmetry property

 Let $a$, $b$ be irreducible germs of planar complex analytic curves at the origin in $\cc^2$.
 Let $p_g$, $q_g$, $c_g$, $g=a,b$ be respectively the corresponding exponents and constants from their parametrizations (\ref{curve}) in their adapted coordinates.
 Let $t$ be the corresponding local parameter of the germ $b$.
 We identify points of the curve $b$ with the corresponding local parameter values $t$.
 We use the following statements on the asymptotics of the points of intersection $T_tb\cap a$.

-\begin{proposition} \cite[proposition 2.1]{gs} Let $a$, $b$ be transverse irreducible germs of holomorphic curves at the origin in $\cc^2$.
+\begin{proposition} \cite[proposition 3.8]{gs} Let $a$, $b$ be transversal irreducible germs of holomorphic curves at the origin in $\cc^2$, and let $b$ be nonlinear.
 Let $(z,w)$ be affine coordinates centered at 0 and adapted to $b$: the germ $b$ is tangent to the $z$-axis.
 Then for every $t$ small enough the intersection $T_tb\cap a$ consists of $q_a$ points $\xi_1,\dots,\xi_{q_a}$ whose coordinates have the following asymptotics, as $t\to0$: